KrasiStoyanov/TeamPRO-Lectures/WebLectures/Homeworks/01.HTML&CSSBasics/README.md

-# TeamPRO-Lectures
-TeamPRO Web lectures.

-<h2>Create a HTML page containing the folowing:</h2>
+#Create a HTML page containing the folowing:
 * div with class `main-div`, containing:
 	* p with class `sample-text`
 	* unordered list with class `sample-list` (2x)